Inspired by the medieval past

 Designed by a team of master chefs and academic experts, our courses explore the cuisine and culture of medieval Europe (c.1150-c.1500).
 A time-travelling journey of discovery.

-The course takes place over 5 days: 22nd-26th March and is delivered online, with a picture of live and pre-recorded events including Zoom question and answer sessions.
-Tickets are £125 a head (and discount codes apply).
+Online Courses takes place over 5 days, with pre-recorded recipe demonstrations and films, Zoom question and answer sessions, and a lively Facebook page.
+You have access to the course for at least 5 weeks after the initial week Tickets are £125 a head (and discount codes apply).
 Booking is through the Blackfriars Restaurant system, and couldn’t be easier.
-Book now!

 How we put our courses together

 Showcase: Our aim is to showcase the extraordinary culinary wealth of medieval Europe .
 And to bring these records of past food to life with the skills of contemporary master-chefs.
 University research combines with culinary art.

 Collaborative: The team work from the original sources, with lots of discussion, before moving to the first, literal, exposition of a particular recipe.
 The chefs then work up their own interpretations using their experience and professional training.
 This is not re-enactment cuisine (for which there are many excellent courses), but something different, with recipes faithful to the old, but for modern palettes, and expanding culinary norms.

 Flexible: The courses are set over 5 days – and are designed to be flexible.
 You can follow day by day but you don’t have to, and you should follow at whatever pace suits.
 We leave access to the courses open for 5 weeks after the finish date to allow you to go back and over anything you’d like to.